hotio/website/docs/containers/unpackerr.md

 ## Configuration

 You can use docker environment variables or a configuration file that should be stored in `/config/app/unpackerr.conf`.
 Don't forget to mount your volume where Unpackerr should look to find your downloads.
-You should use the same volume as is used in the Sonarr/Radarr/Lidarr containers.
-More advanced configuration methods are possible too, but take a look at the [upstream](https://github.com/davidnewhall/unpackerr) project page for more info on that.
+Take a look at the [upstream](https://github.com/davidnewhall/unpackerr) project page for info on how to configure Unpackerr.

 ## Executing your own scripts